jasonrdsouza/jasonrdsouza.github.io/web/post/technical-debt.md

-+++
+---
-date = 2013-10-19T21:13:58Z
+date: 2013-10-19T21:13:58Z
+template: post.mustache
-draft = false
+draft: false
-title = "On Technical Debt"
+title: "On Technical Debt"
-description = "Technical debt is not universally bad, in the same way that regular debt is not universally bad.
+description: "Technical debt is not universally bad, in the same way that regular debt is not universally bad.
 This post is a summary of my thoughts on how to think about and deal with technical debt in an intelligent manner."
-+++
+---

 Technical debt as a software development concept is important to fully understand and quantify.
 In practice, however, many developers only understand it at a very high level.
 It is certainly stressed in school and the workplace that clean design is important, and most people have a notion of debt being a bad thing, but fundamentally, it is not that simple.
 Just as businesses take on debt strategically, so to should programmers.

-### Definition
+## Definition

 The term "technical debt" was first coined by [Ward Cunningham](http://en.wikipedia.org/wiki/Ward_Cunningham) to describe the future time investment that software developers take on to enable quicker immediate results.
 Essentially, he was describing taking shortcuts in the short term writing of software to produce results quickly, at the expense of longer development time in the future.
 In a software setting, debt equates to time, similar to how debt equates to money in finance.
 There are two general types of technical debt: unintentional debt and deliberate debt.
 Unintentional debt is typically due to lack of experience, and can mostly be mitigated through code reviews, pair programming with a more senior developer, and the general oversight of experienced software engineers.
 Intentional debt is the purposeful accumulation of debt in order to achieve a goal (speed of delivery, meeting a deadline, etc.).
 This is the interesting type, and the one I want to focus on.

-### Intentional Debt
+## Intentional Debt

 Intentional technical debt, as [Steve McConnell](http://www.stevemcconnell.com/) puts it, is